-- · We are in a period of strong demand creation and several factors underlie our confidence.
-Zespri has developed good quality demand through market development, brand and category growth - underpinned by highquality Green, the popularity of SunGold, and strong sales and marketing.
-A focus on taste and quality, underpinned by a meaningful and recognisable brand, helps to place us ahead of the competition. - SunGold continues to find growing consumer demand and this is reflected in strong distributor and retailer support. - SunGold will drive future volume and revenue growth, after surpassing Green in its share of the total Zespri portfolio in 2019.
+We are in a period of strong demand creation and several factors underpin our confidence.
+Zespri has developed good quality demand through market development, brand and category growth - underpinned by high quality Green, the popularity of SunGold Kiwifruit, and strong sales and marketing.
+A focus on taste and quality, accompanied by a meaningful and recognisable brand, helps to place us ahead of the competition.

-- · Another feature is that the share of volume from Northern Hemisphere supply locations is anticipated to increase to around 16 percent of total supply in the next 5 years, compared to around 12 percent today. - · A balanced portfolio will remain important, with demand for Organic a significant opportunity. - Meeting demand requires a step change in the pace of development.
-It requires investment and innovation by Zespri, growers, post-harvest operators, customers and partners across the supply and distribution base.
+- SunGold Kiwifruit continues to find growing consumer demand and this is reflected in strong distributor and retailer support. - SunGold Kiwifruit will drive future volume and revenue growth, again surpassing Green in its share of the total Zespri portfolio in 2020. - Another feature is that the share of volume from existing Northern Hemisphere supply locations is anticipated to increase to around 15 percent of total supply in the next 5 years, compared to around 13 percent today. - A balanced portfolio will remain important, with demand for Organic a significant opportunity. - Meeting demand requires investment and innovation by Zespri, growers, post-harvest operators, customers and partners across the supply and distribution base.
 The implications of such significant growth in supply places expectations right across the industry. - Supply costs are forecast to continue to increase for all varieties across all aspects of growing, harvesting packing and cool-chain.
 A large part of this is driven by increases in wage rates and the need for strong investment in post-harvest in New Zealand to build extra capacity for packing and storage.
-The effect of this general inflation in on-orchard inputs and the flagged increase of the minimum wage to \$20 per hour from 1 April 2021, is considered likely to put pressure on the ability of growers to maintain net orchard gate returns, particularly at the lower end of the per hectare orchard gate return forecast.
+The effect of this general inflation in on-orchard inputs and the flagged increase of the minimum wage to \$20 per hour from 1 April 2021 and the introduction of a government-mandated higher wage of \$22.10 for RSE workers, will need to be considered in grower and supply. chain cost structures.